 LECTURING / MENTORING / WORKSHOPS

 Michelle Lowe-Holder has a PGCert Teaching Degree in Higher Education from Manchester Metropolitan University.
-She is a part time Senior Lecturer at Istituto Marangoni in London from 2006 specialising in Design Concepts ,Textiles and Sustainability with MA / BA Design and Styling students.
+She is a part time Senior Lecturer at Istituto Marangoni in London from 2006 specialising in Sustainability, Design Concepts ,Textiles and Materials teaching MA / BA Design and Styling students.

 Guest lecturing includes Winchester University, University of Venice, Norwich University, American University, Kent University , East London University, Show Studio and London College of Fashion including - MA Fashion Futures / BA Fashion Design H&M Project / BA Fashion Jewellery and BA & MA Fashion Buying.

-She has also been a mentor on the "Kering Award for Sustainability" for the Center For Sustainability @ LCF since the project began in 2015.
+She continues to be a mentor on the "Kering Award for Sustainability" for the Center For Sustainability / LCF since the project began in 2015.
 Alongside "Sustainable Angle" co-founder Amanda Johnston, Stella McCartney, McQueen , Brioni and Gucci all have participated in the 6 month student project where a 10,000 Euro prize and internship is awarded.
 McQueen and Pomellato are the companies looking for innovative sustainable solutions for 2018.

-Previous mentoring include the NIKE year long designing project for the "MAKING APP" and ongoing work with MA dissertation students at Istituto Marangoni.
+Previous mentoring includes the NIKE year long designing project for the "MAKING APP" and ongoing work with MA dissertation students at Istituto Marangoni.

 MLH work is featured in the following published books: